konfuzio-ai/konfuzio-sdk/docs/web/on_premises.md

 4. Extract your previous `--set` arguments with (see Action1)
 5. Decide on all the values you need to set
 6. Perform the upgrade, with all `--set` arguments extracted(see Action 2)
-7. We will perform the migrations for the Database forPostgreSQL automatically.
+7. We will perform the migrations for the Database for PostgreSQL automatically.

 _Action 1_